andreyhashi/curso-git-ex-1/README.md

-# Tarefa do curso
+# Tarefa 1 do curso

-Demonstrando commit
+Hello from pc2